guilhemmarchand/trackme/docs/configure.rst

 The primary concept of TrackMe is called **data sources**, See :ref:`Data Sources tracking and features` in the User guide for more explanations.

-For the purposes of defining the best strategy that works for you, let's explain the 3 modes available, which you can configure via the ``Trackme manage and configure`` interfacce:
+For the purposes of defining the best strategy that works for you, let's explain the 3 modes available, which you can configure via the ``Trackme manage and configure`` interface:

 - Split mode (default)
 - Merge mode